 Put your email down below so that you don’t miss out!

-I also have a post coming soon on what NOT to do in Portugal.
+What NOT to do in Portugal.
 Be a good tourist.
 Save yourself the embarrassment and shame of making these mistakes.

 There is so much to know and love about this great city.
 I cannot possibly cover it all in one post.